Teaching Nursing

 Admission Requirements

-All students interested in applying for graduate study in Nursing at the University of Texas at Austin must meet the admission requirements established by the University’s Graduate School and the School of Nursing.
+All students interested in applying for graduate study in The School of Nursing at the University of Texas at Austin must meet the admission requirements established by the University’s Graduate School and the School of Nursing.
 Applicants are expected to be graduates of accredited colleges or universities.
 Below are the minimum requirements for admission.

 3. Recommendations: 1 required